Maatary/haskell-from-first-principles/typeclasses/fundamentals.md

      (/=) :: a -> a -> Bool -- abbreviated form
    ```

-   can be understood as its abbreviated form.
-The full form would be:
+   can be understood as its abbreviated form*.
+The full form* would be:

     ```haskell
     (==) :: Eq a => a -> a -> Bool -- full form as return by :t (=)